aethernet/gstreamer-playground/README.md

 This is a work in progress

-Note that at the time of writing the version of gstreamer install in this project is : 1.16.2
+Note that at the time of writing the version of gstreamer installed in this project is : 1.16.2

 ## Architecture